 Instilling self-esteem in a child is possibly the most difficult task confronting parents.

-The modern child tends to be very dependent on a parent to entertain them, being at their beck and call, do things for them which they might find difficult, play with them, sit and do homework as well as doing far too many things which they themselves should be doing.
+The modern child tends to be very dependent on a parent to entertain them, being at their beck and call, do things for them which they might find difficult, play with them, sit and do homework, as well as doing far too many things which they themselves should be doing.

 This includes keeping their room clean, brushing their teeth, cleaning the bath, taking off from the table and many other responsibilities which they should be doing for themselves.